zephir/zephir-gulp-compiler/README.md

 ## Configuration

+### extraTasks

+Tasks in `extraTasks` are special tasks that need the config property `runAsTask`.
+The task will then run as the task defined under `runAsTask` but with different configurations and different paths.

+### combinedTasks

-tasks in `combinedTasks` are run in sequence, so if you want parallel execution you would have to put them in another array inside `combinedTasks`, e.g.:
+Tasks in `combinedTasks` are run in sequence, so if you want parallel execution you would have to put them in another array inside `combinedTasks`, e.g.:

 ```js
 combinedTasks: {